 Restorative yoga is based on the 20th-century Iyengar style and is one of the most relaxing forms of yoga.
 Suitable for all ages and abilities, the practice uses a maximum of six different poses that are held for several minutes.

-Typical poses may include gentle twisting poses and bending forwards or backwards while in a sitting position.
+Typical poses may include gentle twisting poses and bending forwards or backward while in a sitting position.
 Unlike other forms of yoga, this style uses props, including pillows and foam blocks, to support the body and allow for total relaxation and deeper stretches.

-This style also incorporates meditation and breath work and can be beneficial for anyone who is experiencing chronic pain or stress in their personal life.
+This style also incorporates meditation and breathwork and can be beneficial for anyone who is experiencing chronic pain or stress in their personal life.
 Restorative yoga can help improve mood and concentration, increase resilience, promote mind-body awareness, and improve both flexibility and muscle tone.

 Approximate monthly searches: 32,000

 Described by some as a “physical therapy” version of yoga, the main objective of viniyoga is to be a custom-made yoga practice that is adaptable to any individual’s needs and ability level.
 In short, it can be anything the student wants it to be.
 It can be done by those who have active injuries or chronic medical conditions.

 Viniyoga was developed in the 1970s by Krishnamacharya.
 While it is taught in group classes, this type of yoga is also ideal for private lessons.
 Viniyoga includes breathing exercises, chanting, meditation, and movements.
 Movements can be tailored to any level and can be gentle or more intense based on the student’s wishes.

 Students with pain will be shown modified versions of certain poses to avoid re-injury and promote a return to normal function.
 Viniyoga can help those who are injured or experiencing pain reduce any symptoms they may be experiencing, improve their flexibility and muscle strength, and increase their stamina.
 It often aids students in making a faster recovery from any ailments.